ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 Do you like healthy vegetables?
 You cannot imagine eating a meal without adding some freash herbs to it?
 You don't have to go grocery shopping every time you need your favourite plants. **A small balcony is a perfect spot for your own vegetable garden.**

-You have two options - one of them are traditional flowerpots.
+You have two options - one of them is traditional flowerpots.
 You can place them in a row by the wall or hang them on the rail (remembering to secure the pot so that it doesn't fall).
 However, if you want a more creative small balcony idea, you can build a **vertical construction - for instance from a wooden pallet**.
-Thanks to this, you can plant different vegetables and herbs on each level.
-This way, by using the same amount of space, you can get larger harvest, perfect for your kitchen.
+Thanks to this, you can plant different vegetables and herbs on each level of the construction.
+This way, by using the same amount of space, you can achieve larger harvest, perfect for your kitchen.

 {% fig %}